Sing to God

 Sing to God is the fourth studio album by the English rock band Cardiacs.
 (Note: A Little Man and a House and the Whole World Window (1988) is officially considered to be the band's first proper studio album.
 Sing to God is Cardiacs' seventh album if their cassette only releases The Obvious Identity (1980), Toy World (1981) and The Seaside (1984) are taken into account.)
 Their first album with drummer Bob Leith, it was recorded throughout 1995, breaking a hiatus by the band that had lasted since the band's previous album Heaven Born and Ever Bright (1992).
 During writing and recording, Jon Poole took a greater role than before, contributing to many songs written by band leader Tim Smith, and writing some of his own.
 The band decided to create a double album to encompass the great wealth of material written after their previous album.
-As with the band's previous albums, it presents a unique sound, and is seen as more eclectic than the band's previous albums, with one reviewer describing the record as "essentially [taking] everything Cardiacs had always been and [ramping] it up to maximum," and another saying the album was where "Smith's ability to express the music inside his head really began to transcend any sort of identifiable genre and turned Cardiacs into something truly unique."
+As with the band's previous albums, it presents a unique sound, and is seen as more eclectic than the band's previous albums.

 The album was released in June 1996 by the band's own record label Alphabet Business Concern, originally as a limited edition double-disc CD set, before being re-released as two separate albums.
 Three singles were released from the album; "Bellyeye", "Manhoo" and "Odd Even".
 Upon release the album was mostly overlooked, with the exception of some hostile reviews, reflecting the band's unpopularity with the music press at the time.
 However, over time it has gained a reputation as a masterpiece and the band's magnum opus.
 Sam Shepherd of MusicOMH said the album is "quite possibly one of the greatest albums ever made."
 The album was re-released in 2014 as a double LP set, the first time it had been released on vinyl.